 With such strict labor laws, noncompliance, once discovered, is extremely expensive to fix.
 Given that the currency of the employment contract terms are so commonly negotiated, we recommend following the law to the letter in Argentina while putting a “checkpoint” into the contract terms to adjust the salary amount according to f/x rates every 12 months, so the employee is not disadvantaged.

-It is worth noting that Argentina ranks 121st on the World Bank’s Ease of Doing Business list due to a complicated web of taxes, tax credits, subsidies, prohibitions, exemptions, and delays in doing business.
+It is worth noting that Argentina ranks 126th on the World Bank’s Ease of Doing Business list due to a complicated web of taxes, tax credits, subsidies, prohibitions, exemptions, and delays in doing business.
 The rules are not enforced uniformly and are vulnerable to corruption and bribes.
-Use of Globalization Partners’ PEO and employer of record service in Argentina keeps our clients from having to set up a subsidiary or a branch office in a very difficult country in which to do business while also enabling the clients to do business in a thriving economy.
+Use of Globalization Partners’ PEO and employer of record service in Argentina keeps our customers from having to set up a subsidiary or a branch office in a very difficult country in which to do business while also enabling customers to do business in a thriving economy.